quentinwendegass/Simple-Scroll-Animation/README.md

 ### Predefined Animations
-There are several predefined animations so you don't have to write every time a style.
-This functions take the same arguments as `createAnimation()` except it doesn't take a style and the **values don't have to be an array**.
+There are several predefined animations that are creating an AnimationObject, so you don't have to write every time a style.
+These functions take the same arguments as the AnimationObject except they don't take a style and the **values don't have to be an array**.

 ```javascript
 Scroll.width(elementId, endValue, endOffset, startValue, startOffset, unit)